 - In a large bowl, mix together the flour, butter and whipping cream.
 Cover and refrigerate 1 hour or until firm.

-- On a lightly floured surface, using your rolling pin, roll out 1/3 of the dough at a time 1/8-inch thick.
+On a lightly floured surface, using your rolling pin, roll out 1/3 of the dough at a time 1/4 to 1/8-inch thick.
 Cut dough with your favorite xmas cookie cutter.
+You don't want them too thin or they will just bread when they are cooked.

 - Cover a large piece of wax paper or a plate with a generous layer of sugar.
 Using a spatula, transfer cookies on to the sugar.
 Carefully dip each cookie to coat it with sugar.
 Place the cookie, sugar side up, on an cookie sheet lined with parchment or an ungreased sheet and prick each one with a fork 3 or 4 times.